X

 Instructions

-• Line cookie sheets (it’s best to use cookie sheets that have a lip) with silicone liners.
+• Line cookie sheets (it's best to use cookie sheets that have a lip) with silicone liners, parchment paper, or aluminum foil.
 Sprinkle with powdered sugar and set aside.

 • Combine sugar, corn syrup and water in a saucepan and continuously stir over medium heat until the sugar is dissolved.

-• Once dissolved, insert a candy thermometer to the pan (it should rest about an inch from the bottom of the pan) and continue to cook, without stirring, until the thermometer reaches 290 degrees.
-It should take around 35-45 minutes.
+• Once dissolved, insert a candy thermometer to the pan (it should rest about an inch from the bottom of the pan) and continue to cook, without stirring, until the thermometer reaches 295°F. It should take around 35-45 minutes.

-• Remove from the heat and add food coloring and extract.
+• Remove from the heat and add food coloring and oil/extract.
 Eyeball the coloring to get the color you want.
-We matched red with strawberry and yellow with lemon.

-• Pour mixture onto prepared cookie sheet and allow it to cool completely.
+• Pour mixture onto the prepared cookie sheet and allow it to cool completely (approximately 30 minutes).

-• Once cooled, lay a clean towel or parchment/wax paper over the candy and gently tap with a hammer/meat tenderizer/mallet to break into pieces.
+• Once cooled, lay parchment/wax paper over the candy and gently tap with a hammer/meat tenderizer/mallet to break into pieces.

 • Sprinkle candy with powdered sugar & toss to coat.